telekom-mms/sectpmctl/README.md

 add another LUKS keys after installation, otherwise a recovery has to be done which is described in the [recovery](#recovery) section below.**

-**Note: If the kernel signing certicate of Debian or Ubuntu changes in the future, you can temporarily allow using kernels which can not yet be checked. sectpmctl will then be updated to include the new certificates for the check.
-To allow unsigned kernels you need to edit
-`/etc/sectpmctl/boot.conf` and set `SKIP_UNSIGNED_KERNELS` to `false`.
-Secure Boot lockdown is automatically enforced because sectpmctl adds `lockdown=integrity` to the kernel command line, see `/var/lib/sectpmctl/kernel_extra_options`.**
+**Note: If the kernel signing certicate of Debian or Ubuntu changes in the future, you can temporarily allow using kernels which can not yet be checked.
+In such case, a newer version of sectpmctl will include the new certificates for the check.
+To allow unsigned and unchecked kernels you need to edit `/etc/sectpmctl/boot.conf` and set `SKIP_UNSIGNED_KERNELS` to `false`.
+Secure Boot lockdown is automatically enforced as sectpmctl adds `lockdown=integrity` to the kernel command line, see `/var/lib/sectpmctl/kernel_extra_options`.**

 ```